xplayer9/microservice/README.md

 @SpringBootApplication
 @EnableConfigServer
 ```
-- "application.yml" in git repo
+- "application.yml" in Git repo
 ```Java
 my:
   greeting: This is greeting